Pence is wrong on Charlie Gard

 Under a single-payer system, the government would cover a certain basic amount of health care for everyone.
 Profit-making private insurers would no longer extract money out of the system as they now do to maximize shareholder profits.
 Rather, money allocated for health could be used more directly to help patients.

 Medicare, Medicaid and the US Department of Veterans Affairs health system are all examples of single payers for patients covered under these programs.
-The Affordable Care Act is a complex, hybrid model, but is a in a small step in the direction of single payer, increasing government funds and involvement to ensure that millions of Americans who would otherwise lack health insurance now receive it.
+The Affordable Care Act is a complex, hybrid model, but is a small step in the direction of single payer, increasing government funds and involvement to ensure that millions of Americans who would otherwise lack health insurance now receive it.

 For Pence and other right wingers, "single-payer health care" is code for Obamacare.